What can a Bailiff take from my home

 Domestic pets and guide dogs

-A vehicle displaying a valid disabled person’s badge, and used for the transportation needs of a disabled person.
+A vehicle that is displaying a valid Blue Badge and used for the transportation needs of a disabled person.

 Will the bailiff take my car?